coolprobn/prabinpoudel.com.np/src/posts/articles/reset-password-react-rails.md

 ---
-uid: 'PB1'
+uid: 'PB-A-1'
-title: "Reset password in react and rails app with devise"
+title: 'Reset password in react and rails app with devise'
 date: 2020-01-16
 path: /articles/reset-password-react-rails/
-excerpt: "This tutorial shows you how to send reset password instructions email in React and Rails app.
-Learn about these steps to reset password for Rails/React app with Devise."
+excerpt: 'This tutorial shows you how to send reset password instructions email in React and Rails app.
+Learn about these steps to reset password for Rails/React app with Devise.'
-last_modified_at: 2020-03-29T09:12:50-05:00
+last_modified_at: 2020-04-15
 image: ../../images/reset-password-react-rails.webp
 categories: [articles]
 tags: [technology, ruby on rails, reactjs, devise]